-Ashes and Dust: Settler Colonialism and the Ascendance of Metropolitan Phoenix, analyzes urban development in the American Sunbelt as an iteration of settler colonial displacement.
-While a constellation of controversial conservatives, like Barry Goldwater, Joe Arpaio, and Donald Trump, found their earliest constituencies in metropolitan Phoenix, my research obliges scholars to address how historical practices of settler colonialism allowed rabid reactionaries to pilot the ascent of the Salt River Valley toward global prominence.
-Drawing from Patrick Wolfe’s insight that settler colonialism is not a singular event but a dynamic structure, I reinterpret the rise of metropolitan Phoenix as a series of land dispossessions mediated by municipal annexation.
+An Ascendant Phoenix: Settler Colonialism and the Making of the Metropolitan Sunbelt, analyzes urban development in the American Sunbelt as an iteration of settler colonial displacement.
+While a constellation of controversial conservatives, like Barry Goldwater, Joe Arpaio, and Donald Trump, found their earliest constituencies in metropolitan Phoenix, new scholarship must address how historical practices of settler colonialism allowed rabid reactionaries to pilot the ascent of the Salt River Valley toward global prominence.
+Drawing from Patrick Wolfe’s insight that settler colonialism is not a singular event but a dynamic structure, this manuscript reinterprets Anglo settlement in Phoenix as a series of land dispossessions mediated by municipal annexation.

 Research for this manuscript has been funded, in part, by fellowships from the Arizona Historical Society and the National Endowment for the Humanities.
 Manuscript revisions have been sponsored by Brown University and Carnegie Mellon University.